dereuromark/cakephp-expose/docs/README.md

 By default it is expected to be named `uuid`.
 You can configure it to be any other key.

-The primary key `id` (auto increment integer) will not be touched by this plugin/behavior.
+The primary key `id` (auto-increment integer) will not be touched by this plugin/behavior.

 #### Adding the Behavior
 In your Table class, add this in your `initialize()` method: